ysmnaraindas-work/portofolio/README.md

 ### 1. **Exploratory Data Analysis Dashboard**
 **Description**:
-This project demonstrates a Tableau dashboard built for data visualization and exploratory data analysis (EDA).
-The goal was to visualize key insights from a dataset to help stakeholders make informed decisions.
-The dashboard highlights important trends, patterns, and outliers, making it easier to explore and understand the data.
+This project showcases a Tableau dashboard designed for visualizing data and performing exploratory data analysis (EDA).
+The objective is to highlight key insights from a dataset, aiding stakeholders in making informed decisions.
+The dashboard emphasizes significant trends, patterns, and outliers, offering a clear and interactive way to explore and comprehend the data.

 **Technologies Used**:
 - Tableau